Arquisoft/Inci_i1a/README.md

 The application has been developed using [Spring Boot 1.4.](https://projects.spring.io/spring-boot/)

 ## MongoDB
-The first two submodules share a common MongoDB database on the cloud storage of the [mLab webpage.](https://mlab.com/)
+The submodules share a common MongoDB database on the cloud storage of the [mLab webpage.](https://mlab.com/)

 ## Apache Kafka
 The last two submodules communicate sending the incidents through Apache Kafka.
 A quick tutorial on how to set the zookeeper and the kafka server needed may be found on the [Apache Kafka webpage](https://kafka.apache.org/quickstart)